ColePownell/Calendar-App/README.md

 Event: noun that represents an Event

-mainVeiwModel: to manage data for the mainActivity
+mainViewModel: to manage data for the mainActivity

 createEventViewModel: to manage data for the createEventActivity